-The Town of Rome is accepting applications, letters of interest and resumes to fill a vacant position on the Plan Commission for a term that expires on May 1, 2025.
+The Town of Rome is accepting letters of interest and resumes to fill a vacant position on the Plan Commission for a term that expires on May 1, 2025.

 - Must be at least 18 years of age.

 - Town of Rome resident.